silvester/ReverseForm/README.md

     $formRenderer = $this->formRenderer($form, 'renderer.uniform', 'vertical'); // vertical or horizontal
     $formRenderer->prepare(); // this is how you create it in your viewscript

-Get your css from [Uni-Form](http://sprawsm.com/uni-form/) Uni-Form.
+Get your css from [Uni-Form](http://sprawsm.com/uni-form/).
 Check the path to load the files in the module_config.php.

 ### Bootstrap Renderer